google/oss-fuzz/docs/clusterfuzzlite/clusterfuzzlite.md

 ---

 # ClusterFuzzLite
-ClusterFuzzLite is lightweight, easy-to-use, fuzzing infrastructure that is based off [ClusterFuzz].
+ClusterFuzzLite is a lightweight, easy-to-use, fuzzing infrastructure that is based off [ClusterFuzz].
 ClusterFuzzLite is designed to run on [continuous integration] (CI) systems, which means it is easy to set up and provides a familiar interface for users.